keuperj/keuper-labs/index.md

 {% include section.html %}

 # Keuper Labs
-Joint research pages of the labs run by ***Margret and Janis Keuper***.
+Joint research pages of the labs run by ***Margret Keuper and Janis Keuper***.
 We work on the intersections of **Machine Learning, Computer Vision and High Performance Computing**.

 {:.center}
+### Under Construction
+We are currently re-building this site.
+Hence, content is still missing here and there ...

 ### Latest Highlights
 {%